To the Terms and Conditions for consumers

 2.1

-All offers made by the Company are subject to change and non-binding unless they are expressly marked as binding or contain a specific acceptance period.
-The Company may accept orders or commissions within fourteen days of receipt.
+All offers made by the company are non-binding and without obligation unless explicitly referred to as binding or subject to a defined acceptance period.
+The company is entitled to accept orders up to fourteen days after receipt.

 2.2